Homework – Teens

 - Duke University Collections – 150 years of print and TV advertising illustrate consumerism and the advertising industry.

 - Western History Collection at Denver Public Library – Documents, photographs, maps, art, newspapers and more.

 - Primary, Secondary & Tertiary Sources – Explanations and examples for each category.

-- Evaluating Resources – CRAAP!
+- Research 101 – CRAAP!
 Currency, relevance, authority, accuracy, purpose.

 - Research Skills – Step-by-step guide to the research process, evaluating resources, and writing a research paper.

 - The Research Process – Resources to help with writing skills, thesis statements, style and language, and citation.

 - Science.gov – Search across 15 federal agencies with just one query for science articles, news, studies, data, and more.